 - Use the Deep Practice methods in your craft of choice

-- Use Identity to solidify behavior and long term commitment
+- Pick the identity of what you want to become to solidify behavior and long term commitment

 Does myelin undo or not?

 In one part Daniel Coyle says you need to keep practicing all the times or the myelin scaffolding will undo itself.
 In several other instances he says you can’t undo myelin.

 The Talent Code is a great book.